lupyuen/lupyuen.github.io/src/lvgl3.md

   color_p: [*c]c.lv_color_t     // LVGL Display Buffer
 ) void {

-  // Call the Web Browser JavaScript o render the LVGL Canvas Buffer render();
+  // Call the Web Browser JavaScript to render the LVGL Canvas Buffer render();

   // Notify LVGL that the display is flushed.